DarkoGNU/DarkoGNU.github.io/_pages/projects.md

 A Minecraft minigame written in Julia, using [PiCraft.jl](https://github.com/JuliaBerry/PiCraft.jl).
 I wrote it for Julia in [Google Code&#8209;in 2019](https://codein.withgoogle.com/).

-The project is very simple - it's surprising how little code is needed to write a working Minecraft minigame.
+The project is really simple - it's surprising how little code is needed to write a working Minecraft minigame.
 That's a good thing - TNTRun.jl is supposed to show other Julia coders the basics of writing Minecraft plugins in Julia.

 ## [DarkoASM](https://github.com/DarkoGNU/DarkoASM) and [DarkoVM](https://github.com/DarkoGNU/DarkoVM)